 4 Tips to Help You Survive #adulting

 Adulting.
-This (some-what) new phenomena that is sweeping our nation as 18 to 20-something year olds mature from depending solely on their guardians to surviving as independents in this great big world.
+This phenomena describes the experience of 18 to 20-something year-olds as they mature from depending solely on their guardians to surviving as independents in this great big world.
 Urban Dictionary defines Adulting as: “to do grown up things and hold responsibilities such as, a 9-5 job, a mortgage/rent, a car payment, or anything else that makes one think of grownups.”
 This is a natural transition for people as they learn to take care of themselves, but it is not always an easy one.
-Hopefully, the 4 tips listed below will help you to experience a smooth transition into the life of #adulting.
+Hopefully, the four tips listed below will help you to experience a smooth transition into the life of #adulting.

 #adulting on a Budget